-If you’re health conscious in the least, you’ve likely heard that a healthy gut is important if you want to naturally walk the path to healthier days.
+If you’re health conscious in the least, you’ve likely heard that a healthy gut is important if you want to naturally encourage your healthiest days.

-Many trends and diets in natural health come and go but thanks to science, we know now about the critical importance of the human gut: it’s all about nurturing your good bacteria and having plenty of it to fill all the little niches in your system.
+Many trends and diets in natural health come and go but thanks to science, we now know about the critical importance of the human gut—and supporting gut health is all about nurturing your good bacteria and having plenty of it to fill all the little niches in your system.

 So, while your gut bacteria are hard at work keeping you healthy and thriving, the question you might be asking yourself (and one others have been pondering, too) is this:

 What keeps your gut bacteria healthy and thriving?

 The answer that’s creating waves in the natural health community is prebiotic fiber.

 How Prebiotics Help Maintain Overall Health

 Prebiotics are carbohydrates that pass through your digestive tract undigested, and then make their way into your colon where your good bacteria (aka probiotics) use them for fuel.

 Nearly all prebiotics are fibers found in plant-based foods, and most fruits and vegetables contain at least a small amount of the indigestible fibers that your gut bugs just love to eat.